 This humble businessman, known for his simple and warm character, made his billions by recognizing and capitalizing on a simple fact: women like to buy clothes.
 Armed with this insight he founded a hosiery store in 1927; thus the first Petrie Store was born.

 His chain soon grew into a major retailer of women’s clothing and Petrie’s preference to sound business and understanding of women’s taste led to greater growth throughout the century.
 He later targeted the teen market and expanded his product line to accommodate youth apparel.

 He was an advocate for quickly using up inventory and because his stores adhered as much as possible to this principle, they grew fast and turned profits quickly too.

-Perhaps more than anything, Petrie understood the value of real estate.
-He insisted on great locations for his businesses all the time and went to great lengths to set up shops on frequently trafficked, hot property.
+Perhaps more than anything, Petrie understood the value of real-estate.
+He insisted on great locations for his businesses all the time and went to great lengths to set up shops on high traffic property.
 His simple yet insightful business ideals led Petrie Stores to become one of the most successful retailing chains ever.

 The Milton Petrie Quick Bio

 Company: Petrie Stores

 Key success traits: lateral thinker